Rohith-kumar747/Ideal-Natural-Flat-top--Sampling/README.md

-# Ideal, Natural, & Flat-top -Sampling
+# Exp 1 Ideal, Natural, & Flat-top -Sampling
 # Aim
 Write a simple Python program for the construction and reconstruction of ideal, natural, and flattop sampling.
 # Tools required